 Table of Contents

-Knifepoint Horror does not play around when it comes to delivering quick and simple thrills to send chills coursing throughout your body.
+Knifepoint Horror does not play around in delivering quick and simple thrills to send chills coursing throughout your body.

-Every single episode of the show dives directly into the story and wastes no time with formal introductions or any opening ad reads.
+Every episode of the show dives directly into the story and wastes no time with formal introductions, or opening ad reads.

 The focus in this show is entirely on giving you the fix of fear that you crave.

-The show has earned itself a healthy reputation thanks to its fast-paced and intense storytelling style.
+Thanks to its fast-paced and intense storytelling style, the show has earned itself a healthy reputation.
 You’ll find yourself edging closer and closer to the edge of your seat as you listen.